3fred3/3fred3/README.md

 <br/>

-## I'm a Student at UFBA, Novice Programmer and Manga Reader !!
+## I'm a Student at UFBA and Novice Programmer !!

 - 🌱 I’m currently learning Verilog
 - 🥅 2021 Goals: Learn other programming languages and HDL